1. Linear Models#

 (1.1)#\[h(x)=\vartheta^{\top} x, \quad h \in \mathbb{R} \qquad(\text{more generally, } h \in \mathbb{R}^p),\]

 where \(\vartheta \in \mathbb{R}^{n}\) are the parameters of our hypothesis.
-To add an offset to this linear model, we could assume that the actual dimension of \(x\) is \(n-1\), and we add a dummy dimension of ones to \(x\) (see Exercise 1 for more details).
+To add an offset (a.k.a. bias) to this linear model, we could assume that the actual dimension of \(x\) is \(n-1\), and we add a dummy dimension of ones to \(x\) (see Exercise 1 for more details).

 2. Then we need a strategy to fit our hypothesis parameters \(\vartheta\) to the data points we have \(\left\{(x^{(i)}, y^{\text {(i)}})\right\}_{i=1,...m}\).